Avaiga/taipy/gui/doc/date.md

-A control that can display and specified a formatted date, with or without time.
+A control that can display and specify a formatted date, with or without time.

 ## Usage